eb1a-profile-building/eb1a-profile-building.github.io/msa/index.md

 **§3.2** Target venues may include, where appropriate, publishers and platforms such as **Mid-tier open access journals, IEEE, Springer**, and other comparable peer-reviewed academic outlets focused on citation strategy or Scopus indexing strategy.

-**§3.3** Where feasible, preference is given to journals or conferences that are **indexed or abstracted in recognized scholarly databases**, such as **Scopus, Web of Science, ERIC, RePEc**, or equivalent indexing services, subject to publisher and database eligibility criteria.
+**§3.3** Where feasible, preference is given to journals or conferences that are **indexed or abstracted in recognized scholarly databases**, such as **Scopus, Web of Science, ERIC, RePEc, WOS, Research Commons**, or equivalent indexing services, subject to publisher and database eligibility criteria.

 **§3.4** Final submission venue decisions remain **solely with the Client**.